 What’s Your Long Term Goal for Business?
 3 Paths to Help You Decide

 Last week, we kicked off the year with goal setting activities.
-Today, I’d like to follow up with an objection I often hear: “I don’t want to set a firm long term goal for business.
+Today, I’d like to follow up with an objection I often hear: “I don’t want to set a long term goal for business.
 It feels too limiting.
-I want to be open for opportunities that come my way.”
+Too final.”

 And you know: I love an objection.
-A response like this means that someone is thinking long-term and critically about goal setting.
-So let me assure you: I don’t want you to pursue your goals blindly, at all costs.
+A response like this means that someone is critically about their goals.
+So let me assure you: I don’t want you to pursue goals blindly, for the sake of checking off accomplishments.

 Good goals should give you focus and simplicity in the short-term and create optionality in the long-term.